#History #WWII #ColdWar #BerlinWalks

 How long is the Berlin historical walking tour?

-The standard tour duration is 2 hours (120 minutes), covering approximately 3-4 kilometers at a moderate walking pace with scheduled stops for detailed explanations at each site.
-As documented by BerlinWanderlust, extended 3-hour tours are available that include additional sites like the Stasi Museum headquarters.
+The standard tour duration is 2 hours (120 minutes), covering approximately 3–4 kilometres at a moderate walking pace.
+Extended 3-hour tours are available that include additional sites like the Stasi Museum headquarters.

 Are the tours led by professional historians?